stefanpartheym/zig-invaders/README.md

 - [ ] Create a few different types of alien invaders.
   - [x] Enemies will move together in a grid.
 They cross the screen horizontally before dropping vertically and reversing their direction.
 - [x] Add the ability for the player ship to fire rockets that travel up the screen.
-- [ ] Add bombs/bullets that the enemies drop.
+- [x] Add bombs/bullets that the enemies drop.
 The player’s rockets can destroy enemy bullets.
-- [-] Make sure that the player’s bullets will destroy invaders, and the invader bullets will destroy the player.
+- [x] Make sure that the player’s bullets will destroy invaders, and the invader bullets will destroy the player.
 - [ ] Add a mothership that will cross the screen periodically.
 Destroying it will result in bonus points.
-- [ ] Add a UI that tracks the player score and lives left.
+- [x] Add a UI that tracks the player score and lives left.
 The player starts with three lives.

 ## Running the game